What is the CBA EDGE (Exploration, Discovery, Guidance, Evolution)?

 - Career Planning and Perspectives 1

-- The Resident Advisor (RA) selected to live on the CBA EDGE floor will be an upperclass CBA student.
+- The Resident Advisor (RA) selected to live on the CBA EDGE floor will create and promote programs geared towards the interests and experiences of the CBA students.

 - Upperclass students who were former CBA EDGE students will serve as Mentors in the community.